adorad/adorad/docs/docs.md

 struct Window {
 }

-// V will not generate this function and all its calls if the provided flag is false.
+// Adorad will not generate this function and all its calls if the provided flag is false.
 // To use a flag, use `v -d flag`
 [if debug]
-def foo() {
+func foo() {
 }

-def bar() {
+func bar() {
 	foo() // will not be called if `-d debug` is not passed }

-// Calls to this function must be in unsafe{} blocks [unsafe] def risky_business() {
+// Calls to this function must be in unsafe{} blocks [unsafe] func risky_business() {
 }

-// V's autofree engine will not take care of memory management in this function [manualfree] def custom_allocations() {
+// V's autofree engine will not take care of memory management in this function [manualfree] func custom_allocations() {
 }

-// For C interop only, tells V that the following struct is defined with `typedef struct` in C [typedef] struct C.Foo {
+// For C interop only, tells Adorad that the following struct is defined with `typefunc struct` in C [typedef] struct C.Foo {
 }

-// Used in Win32 API code when you need to pass callback function [windows_stdcall] def C.DefWindowProc(hwnd int, msg int, lparam int, wparam int)
+// Used in Win32 API code when you need to pass callback function [windows_stdcall] func C.DefWindowProc(hwnd int, msg int, lparam int, wparam int)

 // Windows only:
 // If a default graphics library is imported (ex. gg, ui), then the graphical window takes
 // priority and no console window is created, effectively disabling print() statements.
 // Use to explicity create console window.
 Valid before main() only.
 [console]
-def main() {
+func main() {
 }
 ```

 ## Goto

-V allows unconditionally jumping to a label with `goto`.
+Adorad allows unconditionally jumping to a label with `goto`.
 The label name must be contained
 within the same function as the `goto` statement.
 A program may `goto` a label outside
 or deeper than the current scope. `goto` allows jumping past variable initialization or
 jumping back to code that accesses memory that has already been freed, so it requires